Wakehurst car parking — your questions answered

 Q: Why are you charging £10 for parking?

-For those regular local visitors who hold National Trust membership and do not wish to purchase a Wakehurst season ticket, the parking charges are on a sliding scale:
+For visitors who hold National Trust membership and do not wish to become a Friend of Wakehurst, the parking charges are on a sliding scale:

 • £10 per day

 Please note these charges are per vehicle, not per person.

 These price points were set as a result of consultation with a representative sample of National Trust Wakehurst visitors.
 40,000 email surveys were sent out to National Trust members who live within one hour’s drive of Wakehurst.

 Q: Is there a 'Family Friend of Wakehurst' option available?